Just Buy It Now!

 5742416006

-Choice $3350 Superbly Preserved, Rose-Gray Obverse Patina, Pristine Steely Fields, Fully Struck.
-GFRC Price Reduction.
-An attractive and well preserved 1846 Seated dollar that warrants attention.
+Choice $3350 New June 16!
+Superbly Preserved, Rose-Gray Obverse Patina, Pristine Steely Fields, Fully Struck.
+GFRC Price Reduction - An attractive and well preserved 1846 Seated dollar that warrants attention.
 Steely fields issue notable reflectance under angled lighting.
 This a fully choice example with intermixed mottled aquamarine, rose, and gray shades on the obverse while the reverse sports patches of olive surrounded by midnight blues.
 Fields are essentially unabraded and most pleasing during a 10x inspection.
 Worthy of a JUST BUY IT NOW recommendation.
 Housed in new large font NGC holder.
 Please note that the images emphasize greenish shades while the coin in hand will exhibit strong rose tones.

 Morgan $1 1880S Morgan $1 1880-S